- Code LAWS6201

 Upon successful completion, students will have the knowledge and skills to:

-- Explain and appraise the interaction between the various institutions of administrative law and the role played by each in the administrative justice system;
+- Critically evaluate the principles and values of administrative law and the roles played by the institutions of administrative law in the administrative justice system.

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.